mbalesni/react-election-registration/README.md

 **Some of its features:**

 - Dazzling-ly fast, performant and lightweight
-- Sign in and forms with custom validation – we had _super specific_ requirements
+- Sign in and forms with custom validation – for _super specific_ requirements
 - Configuration: change titles, accepted IDs, validation rules etc. – you can configure the heck out of it

 **What I used here:**